This document demonstrates how to install

 use a community-maintained code-server

-You can install code-server via Helm.
+You can install code-server using the Helm package manager.

 We recommend installing code-server onto Raspberry Pi with